matteo14c/ascanMeth/README.md

 3. whatshap for haplotype phasing, see:  https://github.com/whatshap/whatshap
 4. R and Rscript: https://cran.r-project.org/.

-All the dependencies need to be installed and properly cofigured
+All the dependencies need to be installed and properly configured

 ---